Ani-Matagi Station

 Ani-Matagi Station (阿仁マタギ駅, Ani-Matagi-eki) is a railway station located in the city of Kitaakita, Akita Prefecture, Japan, operated by the third sector railway operator Akita Nairiku Jūkan Railway.

 Lines

 Ani-Matagi Station is served by the Nariku Line, and is located 52.3 km from the terminus of the line at Takanosu Station.

 Station layout

 The station consists of one side platform serving a single bi-directional track.
 The station is unattended.

 Adjacent stations

 History

-Ani-Matagi Station opened on April 1, 1989, serving the town of Ani, Akita.
+Ani-Matagi Station opened on 1 April 1989, serving the town of Ani, Akita.
+The opening of the station coincided with the start of operations on the central section of the Nairiku Line between Matsuba and Hitachinai.